 During the off-season, he focused on training alone and getting into shape.
 At the Ishigakijima spring training camp that began on February 1, he had a separate training menu for the first and second sessions, but he rejoined the team on February 13, saying, "The amount of training hasn't decreased, so there wasn't any fatigue or any gap at all, but it's just that my technique hasn't improved."

-During the batting routine that day, he rarely raised his right foot to hit against the machine or the batting pitcher, and hit almost entirely with a no-step batting style.
-His batting form when using the no-step batting style also seemed to have changed compared to last year.
-"Mechanically, a no-step batting style is better, but when it comes to actual games, it's a form that I don't use, and I haven't been able to hit at all.
-There were a lot of slipping hits and hooked hits, so I'd like to raise my foot and think about it," he said, continuing, "It's not as small as during the season, but I've made some pretty big changes, so I feel like I'm still in the middle of it."
+During his batting practice that day, he rarely lifted his right leg when hitting against the pitching machine or batting pitcher, and almost exclusively used a no-step batting style.
+His batting form when using the no-step style also seemed different from last year.
+"Mechanically, the no-step style is better, but it's a form I don't use in actual games, and I'm not able to hit the ball well, so it's not good at all.
+I was hitting a lot of balls that were sliding or hooked, so I'll try to think about lifting my leg and doing it," he confessed, and continued, "It's not as small as during the season, but I've made some pretty big changes, so I feel like I'm still in the process of getting there."

 Even so, during batting practice on February 15th, he was hitting with a batting form similar to last season.
 When asked, Fujiwara answered, "Yes," and explained the reason for this, saying, "I don't have the image of going back to last year's form, but in the end, when I make corrections, I automatically go back to my best form."
 He continued, "It's best if I can raise my foot in a no-step form, so I'm conscious of keeping that feeling in mind."